marcellomontemagno/react-ufo/README.md

 Sometimes you might want your initial request state to be different.

-One example is if you plan to request your data on the component mount/update, in this case you might want your initial request state to have `loading=true`.
+One example is if you plan to request your data on the component mount/update, in this case, you might want your initial request state to have `loading=true`.

 `useFetcher` can receive a second argument indicating the initial state before your request starts.